conda-incubator/conda-store/docusaurus-docs/community/policies/upstream-contribution.md

 * conda-pack
 * conda-docker

 While other project like FastAPI, and pyyaml (see the complete list of dependencies in [`pyproject.toml`][conda-store-server-pyproject] and [on GitHub][conda-store-dependencies]) are not deemed critical, contributions like opening issues and feature requests is encouraged.
-As direct users of these libraries, conda-store development team in well positioned to share feedback with upstream libraries.
+As direct users of these libraries, the conda-store development team is well-positioned to share feedback with upstream libraries.

 ## Contribution guidelines